ianpgm/silva_to_dada2/README.md

-This is a [Julia](https://julialang.org/) script to turn Silva databases in FASTA format into a format suitable for use in the assignTaxonomy function of [dada2](https://benjjneb.github.io/dada2/).
-The script truncates the taxonomies to a user-specified maximum number of levels,
+This is a [Julia](https://julialang.org/) script to turn Silva databases in FASTA format into a format suitable for use in the `assignTaxonomy` function of [dada2](https://benjjneb.github.io/dada2/).
+The script truncates the taxonomies to a user-specified maximum number of levels, replaces spaces in taxon names with underscores, adds a trailing semicolon to the taxon string, and removes the sequence ID.
+The `U`s in the Silva sequence are replaced with `T`s.

-#Usage
+## Usage

 First of all you will need to download and unzip the desired Silva database from the [Silva FTP site](http://ftp.arb-silva.de/).
 An example: